RockShox Reverb AXS Review

 Our Analysis and Test Results

 SRAM has recently ushered in a new era of mountain bike technology with their AXS wireless shifting and dropper posts.
 The Reverb has been around for a long time and is one of the more common droppers out on the trail due to its prevalence as an OEM spec on complete bikes.
-RockShox ditched the finicky hydraulic hose and actuation on this version in favor of their cutting edge wireless technology.
+RockShox ditched the finicky hydraulic hose and actuation on this version in favor of their cutting-edge wireless technology.
 The result is the best Reverb we've ever tested, with outrageously easy installation, an outstanding remote, and very smooth and consistent performance.
-It's expensive to travel to the future, however, which is why the Reverb AXS earns our Top Pick When Money is No Object.

 Smoothness and Functionality